mkhanal1/aws-remediation/Readme.md

 ## FAQ
 1. Do we need to provide extra permissions to already existing Qualys role?
+    * No. However, a new role will be created for lambda function so that it can act on resources to remediate them.
+The list of permissions is mentioned in [file] (/Config/lambdarole.json)
 2. Can we add our own modules?
+    * Yes, we can build your own lambda functions against unsupported modules or build a different remediation action against the supported module.
+You will have to store it under [Remediation](/Remediation) folder
 3. How will the new update/modules be cascaded to us?
+    * This GitHub Readme will be updated with new modules which can be imported under [Remediation](/Remediation) folder or customer can re run the CloudFormation template.
 4. How can we disable remediation for few controls?
+    * Yes, you can disable remediation for controls.
+For multiple account mode, the disabled remediation for controls will be applicable for all accounts.